x10-lang/x10-applications/LatticeQCD/README.txt

 Koichi Shirahata
 Intern at IBM Research - Tokyo

-2013.10.31
+2013.11.1

 source code of LatticeQCD run on
--single place is in LatticeQCDsingleplace
--multiple places is in LatticeQCDdist
+-one place one thread (sequential) is in LatticeQCDseq -parallel on single place is in LatticeQCDsingleplace -multiple places is in LatticeQCDdist

-1. C++ version  (in LatticeQCDsingleplace/src-orig/)
+1. C++ version  (in LatticeQCDseq/src-orig/)

 1a.
 Building